 Ken Sallale is a professional computer scientist with a long track record of building impactful and disruptive technology.
 His work has brought advancements in the understanding of the human genome, leveraged behavioral science and engineering psychology to better harmonize humans and technology, developed search engines capable of learning user proclivities, and adapted low-cost technology to advance basic health care in underserved African communities.
-He helped forge an international Unix standard over three decades ago that today still profoundly benefits global commerce and is mandated by innumerable governmental agreements throughout the world.
+Ken helped forge an international Unix standard three decades ago that today still profoundly benefits global commerce and is mandated by innumerable governmental agreements throughout the world.
 He was an early pioneer, advocate and creator of open-source software, a movement that started in the late 1990s and one that yields astonishing innovation through global collaboration.
 Since open source is typically free, barriers to accessing and learning about technology are greatly reduced, a critical advantage to developing nations.